ryanjob42/polyhedral_notes/CSU AlphaZ/AlphaZ Compile Scripts.md

 After defining what calculations a program must perform, you'll often want to define the order in which points of the iteration space are visited.
 This is done by defining a schedule, or a "space time map" in AlphaZ terms.
-The mapping is defined just like a standard dependence expression in Alpha.
+The mapping is defined just like a standard [dependence expression](Alpha%20Language.md#dependence-expressions) in Alpha.
+The left-hand-side of the dependence expression describes an arbitrary point of the variable, and the right-hand-side describes the time at which it will be evaluated (i.e. at which loop iteration).
 The following example sets the schedule for a 3D variable `myVar` to a simple 3D schedule `(i,j,k -> i,j,k)`.